MineMaarten/IGW-mod/README.md

 -tsize=<size> adjusts how big the texture will be drawn.
 An example of drawing a texture is [theigth=16][twidth=16][texture/GuiInfo.png] .
 This will draw an info 16x16 pixel info icon.

 TODO:
--crafting recipes crafting multiple items (1 coal + 1 stick = 4 torches, the 4 needs to be displayed).
 -clickable icon command for entities.
 -changable keybinding
 -support for multiple pages for the same subject (if there's lots of info).